 Dine on classical northern, southern and coastal Indian specialities in a chic, modern interior.
 Whether it’s a new twist to a traditional dish (tandoori salmon) or a classic favourite (murg hazari, or stuffed chicken), you can be assured of a memorable meal.
 The lunch buffet is fantastic value for money.

-Read more about Singapore in Insight Guides: Singapore City Guide
+Read more about Singapore in Insight Guides: Singapore Smart Guide